sbt/website/0.13/docs/offline/Combined+Pages.md

 it might look like:

 Then, `publishLocal` or `+publishLocal` the application to make it available.
-For more information, please see
+For more information, see
-`Launcher Configuration </Detailed-Topics/Launcher/Configuration>`
+[Launcher Configuration][Launcher-Configuration].

 #### Running an Application